-As we have seen, at this stage, your students may consciously adopt behaviour that is considered to belong to the opposite sex.
+As we have seen, at this stage, your child may consciously adopt behaviour that is traditionally associated with the opposite sex.
 This does not necessarily mean that this behaviour will continue or that it will remain the same throughout their life.
-It is therefore important to help your students with questions about their gender identity or expression.
+It is therefore important to help your child by asking questions about their gender identity or expression.
 For example: "Why do you like having short hair?"
 "How do you feel?" and "What do you need?"
 In the form of questions, this helps children with their gender development in a non-threatening way.
 Also, by speaking openly about their gender identity or expression, children will understand that this is not a negative or taboo subject and that they can talk about it.
-Due to their ability to use symbols, it may be helpful to do gender-related activities using tools, such as a puppet.
-This can encourage questions and promote discussion about gender.
-Children are now able to understand others' viewpoints.
-It can thus be very helpful to carry out such activities to make children aware of their peers' own gender development.
-For example, "You are a boy and you like blue.
-Martin is also a boy, but he likes red."
-These guided activities can be used not only to help children better understand gender development, but also to foster the development of empathy and thereby reduce inappropriate behaviour.

-STAGE 3: GENDER STABILITY According to the experts, at this stage, your students understand that an individual's sex is a characteristic that will remain stable over time (Kohlberg, 1966, and Slaby and Frey, 1975).
+STAGE 3: GENDER STABILITY

+According to the experts, at this stage, your child understands that an individual's sex is a characteristic that will remain stable over time (Kohlberg, 1966, and Slaby and Frey, 1975).
 They can answer questions such as: "When you were little, were you a baby girl or a baby boy?"
 Or "When you grow up, will you be a mom or a dad?"
-At this stage, your students may be uncomfortable with these questions.
+At this stage, your child may be uncomfortable with these questions.
 Even if they know that they are a boy or a girl physically and are aware of behaviours associated with one or the other, they may desire to become a teenager or an adult of the opposite sex.
-If they do not identify with any of the categories or if they feel comfortable in a combination of both, they may be non-binary, which is a gender identity that differs from the so-called "binary" genders of man and woman.
-It may be difficult for children to accept that their assigned birth sex and gender do not match.
+It may therefore be difficult for children to accept that their gender does not change.
 For example, at this point, a little girl who wants to have a penis understands that it will probably not happen naturally.
-At this stage, your students have not yet acquired the last stage of gender identity development, gender constancy.
+At this stage, your child has not yet acquired the last stage of gender identity development, gender constancy.
 To them, this means that the physical appearance of others often determines their gender or gender expression.
 For example, a person with a beard is a man because he has a beard, which may be incorrect.
-With respect to developmental theories, children are still at the simple logic stage in cognitive terms.
-On the other hand, they are now entering the phallic stage in sexual-emotional terms and their quest for initiative is beginning in social-emotional terms.
-Social-emotional development (Erikson, 1980a) According to Erikson, from 3 to 6 years old, children seek to take more and more initiatives.
-They want to do things by themselves.
-The goal is to provide students with an environment in which opportunities to take initiatives are not only present, but also reinforced.
-It is important that they focus on the initiative and not develop a sense of guilt.
-At this stage, simple criticism may make the child feel guilty; they may feel inadequate or feel they have disappointed the adult.
-These concepts can be particularly important when we focus on the child's gender identity development.
+This person may not identify with men or women.
+For example, an individual may identify as not having a binary gender.
+They are therefore identified as "non-binary."